criztovyl/fediverse.org/README.md

 ## GeoIP

 The GeoIP link below is broken, and I did not yet take time to look into it.
+But the code itself should work so far, I've adapted it so far that it can run with an empty GeoIP database.
+(Note: I refer to this as GeoData in source and commits.)

 Fediverse.org
 =============